webfm/defect-app/definitions.md

 and show the current status (currently shown as assigned).
 When user tap on the status button, a popover will appear giving user a list of selection for change the status to.
 The list of selection will vary depend on user permission, the defect creator and assignee.

-Since we can not change the status to assigned or not assgined (it'll be based on assignee field).
+Since we can not change the status to assigned or not assigned (it'll be based on assignee field).
 We uses a derived status called Pending.
 When user change the defect status to pending.
 The defect will actually show assigned (if assignee team is not empty) or not assigned (if assignee team is empty)

 * Pending ("Assigned" or "Not Assigned") when: